Rate Tracker

 Why do interest rates change?

-The Reserve Bank of Australia (RBA) is Australia’s central bank.
+The RBA is Australia’s central bank.
 The bank and its Monetary Policy Board must follow a specific charter, which includes maintaining stable employment and keeping inflation, specifically ‘trimmed mean’ inflation, within what’s called the ‘target band’ of 2% – 3%.

-The RBA’s only tool to maintain stability is raising or lowering the cash rate.
-The Monetary Policy Board meets regularly to assess a large range of data and make a decision to hike, hold or cut the cash rate.
+The MPB’s only tool to maintain stability is raising or lowering the cash rate.
+It meets regularly to assess a large range of data and make a decision to either hike, hold or cut the cash rate.

-The increases to the cash rate, which started in May 2022, were due in part to a significant rise in the level of inflation for Australia, which was tracking at a headline rate of 7.8% in the December 2022 quarter – far higher than the target band.
+The most recent increases to the cash rate, which started in May 2022, were due in part to a significant rise in the level of inflation for Australia, which was tracking at a headline rate of 7.8% in the December 2022 quarter—far higher than the target band.

-While the level of inflation has lowered over time, the Board has maintained a close eye on other economic activity and results, with a clear directive that the cash rate will only be cut when it believes the level of trimmed mean inflation will return to 2% – 3% sustainably.
+While the level of inflation lowered over time leading to last year’s cash rate cuts, the Board continues to maintain a close eye on other economic activity and results, with a clear directive that the cash rate will only be cut when it believes the level of trimmed mean inflation will return to 2% – 3% sustainably.

 How do cash rate changes impact your home loan?

-The cash rate, which is set by the Reserve Bank of Australia (RBA), is essentially the rate of interest that banks and lenders have to pay when they borrow money from other banks or lenders.
+The cash rate, which is set by the MPB, is essentially the rate of interest that banks and lenders have to pay when they borrow money from other banks or lenders.

 When the cash rate goes up, so does the amount of interest banks have to pay.
 This impacts the amount of money that you, as their customer, will then have to pay for borrowing from them in the form of a loan.